How we can help

 Check the tubes:

 The tubes of your hearing aids should be replaced every three to six months.
-If you start to notice a build-up of debris, contact your local clinic or hearing care professional.
+If you start to notice a build-up of debris, contact your local store or hearing care professional.

 Also, look out for signs of moisture or condensation inside the tube; discolouration, brittleness, or cracking of the tubing; changes in sound clarity or volume; “stiffness,” which can affect how the hearing aids sit on the ear; or a loose connection to the hearing aid or dome.